JonAbrams/SpaceAce/README.md

 Every `space` consists of:
 - `state`: An immutable state, which can only be overwritten using an action.
 - `subscribe`: A method for subscribing to updates.
-- `doAction`: A method for creating actions that update the space's state.
+- `setState`: A method for changing a space's state.
+Accepts an object or function.
 - `subSpace`: A method for spawning or attaching child spaces.

 You create a new space by calling `new Space(…)` e.g.